 - Get a campfire going and let it burn down for about 10 minutes, or until you have some coals in the fire.

 - In the dutch oven layer chips, cheese, beans, and olives: Spread a layer of chips on the bottom of the cast iron.
-Top with 1/3 of the shredded cheese and a couple spoonfuls of the drained beans and olives.
+Top with 1/3 of the shredded cheese and a couple of spoonfuls of the drained beans and olives (if using).
 Repeat this layering at least 2 more times.
 If using a 4 Qt. cast iron, you can fit about 3 layers.

 - After 10 minutes, carefully use a fire glove or lid lifter to check on the nachos.
 The cheese should be melted.
 If not, add fresh coals to the lid and wait a few more minutes before checking again.